cetyler/github_pelican/content/blog/2021-04-10-switch_pelican.md

 Initially I used
 [Justin Naldzin](https://justinnaldzin.github.io/create-a-website-using-github-pages-and-pelican.html)
-blog post but it was not up to date but was a good start.
+blog post but it was not up to date however, it was a good start.
 I then went to [Pelican](https://blog.getpelican.com/) and used a combo of both to get up and going.
 After getting the theme to work and trying some test pages, I moved the handful